MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/web-client-whatsnew.md

 - Updates to address CredSSP encryption oracle remediation described in CVE-2018-0886.
 - Fixed connection failures for some languages when printing is enabled.
-- Improved error message when a gateway is not part of the deployment.
+- Improved error message when a gateway isn't part of the deployment.
 - **Help** and **Feedback** options were added.

 ## Updates for version 0.8.0